 - Monday 12 Nov, 2018

-Patrick Tooher, our Director of Strategic Media Communications, unpacks what the forthcoming Wates review means for large corporates and their comms teams.
+Patrick Tooher, our Director of Strategic Media Communications, unpacks what the Wates review means for large corporates and their comms teams.

 It’s part of Theresa May’s push for ’responsible capitalism’, which received added impetus following the collapse of high-street retailer BHS.

 So, what does the long-awaited report mean for communications professionals?

 It affects some of the biggest brands in the UK

 As household names, each employing tens of thousands of people and serving millions of customers, large private companies like John Lewis, Virgin and Iceland have always faced some degree of public scrutiny.

 But the new disclosure rules mean they and many more like them are about to become more publicly accountable than ever.